Building Resiliency In Kids After Loss

 If we all could take the time to understand that self-care is the greatest gift we not only give ourselves but it’s also a gift we give to those we love.
 Teaching children from a young age that when they take care of them, they are better able to love and help those they love is a priceless gift.
 It’s not an act of selfishness to exercise, or eat healthily, or get therapy; it’s a form of self-discovery, growth and inner peace.

+Today, my kids are thriving at eight and ten.
+They still miss their Dad, and they always will, but the lesson of living beyond loss have enlightened them well beyond their years, and like their Dad, they live every moment fully and beautifully.

-Get Michelle’s new book, Healthy Healing now available on pre-sale.
-Healthy Healing
+Get Michelle’s new book, Healthy Healing now available on sale.
+Healthy Healing Book